TinkerTools/tinker9/doc/manual/m/feat/potent.rst

 Similar to bond stretching, angle bending term is also an empirical function of angle deviating from the ideal angle value (:math:`\Delta\theta=\theta-\theta_0`).
-Terms from cubic to sextic are used in the AMOEBA force field.
+Terms from cubic to sextic are added to generalize the *HARMONIC* functional from.

 .. math::

    U = k\Delta\theta^2(1+k_3\Delta\theta+k_4\Delta\theta^2
                         +k_5\Delta\theta^3+k_6\Delta\theta^4).

-The gradient of this generalized harmonic function (called *HARMONIC* angle type in Tinker) is ill-formed at 180 deg (denoted as *LINEAR* angle type in Tinker), because arccos'(x) does not have a definition at |pm|\ 1.
-In order to simulate linear molecules, e.g., carbon dioxide, special treatment is needed.
+MMFF force field has a special treatment for *LINEAR* angle, e.g., carbon dioxide.
 Since the ideal angle should always be :math:`\pi` rad, the deviation can be approximated by